fachryafrz/whispo/README.md

 # Whispo – Real-time chat app

-Whispo is a fast, secure, and intuitive real-time chat application designed to enhance communication.
-With seamless authentication, real-time messaging, and an elegant UI, Whispo ensures a smooth chat experience for users.
+Whispo is a fast, secure, and intuitive chat application designed to enhance communication.

 ## ✨ Key Features